dimazen/map_index/README.md

 <b>Important notes:<b>
 Animation usually takes longer than 0 seconds.
-To prevent map's data change during animation you can lock/unlock transaction in appropriate places.
+To prevent map's data change during animation you can lock/unlock transition in appropriate places.
 It guarantees, that target annotations still on the map (but your code deleted some of them)
 Example: